oskarsinger/hosinger/ideas.md

 * Maybe it could come from some operator norm evaluation on our low-rank matrix factorization?

 ###Heterogeneous Population Model
-Attempt to account for different subgroups of the population in a data-dependent manner.
+* Attempt to account for different subgroups of the population in a data-dependent manner.

+* Directly throw a matrix norm into our main objective function as a regularizer/non-local energy function.
+Which matrix norm?
+What do we want to encourage with the norm?

 ####Motivation
 * Could result in interesting low-dimensional state representation.